 A few months ago I went to the dump after we helped my parents renovate their house.
 The dump was now a giant mountain, creating a deep shadow over the road.
 Underneath all of that dirt was years and years of trash.

 I imagined this dump scenario repeated all over the country, all over the world.
 And I realized it starts with each choice we make, every day.

-I'm not a barefoot granola mom by any means.
-But I can't deny the amount of trash we create around holiday celebrations.
+I'm not a barefoot granola mom by any stretch.
+I can't deny the amount of trash we create around holiday celebrations.

-While I love the saran wrap ball game, wasting all of that plastic stabbed at my heart.
+I love the saran wrap ball game and wasting all of that plastic stabbed at my heart.